SinchanaGowda-0211/Verilog-Programming/README.md

-# Verilog-HDL
+# Verilog Programming
-A collection of Verilog HDL practice programs covering digital logic, combinational and sequential circuits, RTL design and  testbenches
+A collection of Verilog  practice programs covering digital logic, combinational and sequential circuits, RTL design and  testbenches